Explore 20 journal writing topics that can help you start a healthy journaling habit.

 If you’re looking for things to write about in a journal, pick an everyday item, like your favorite food or your favorite place, and journal about it.
 Why is it your favorite?
 How does it make you feel?

-This particular creative writing prompt has quite a bit of possibility because you can change the favorite to create a brand-new prompt.
+This particular creative writing prompt has quite a bit of possibility because you can change your favorite to create a new prompt.
 Any time you are getting writer’s block about your journal, think about a favorite you could write on and get back to your writing.
 For help with this prompt, check out our list of the best books and audiobooks.

 19. Write Some Positive Affirmations That Apply to Your Life